What is a Key Performance Indicator?

 Availability means, “Does the asset run when it is scheduled to be used for production?”
 It can be determined by dividing actual run time by planned production time.
 Availability excludes any planned maintenance activities, such as preventive maintenance or maintenance that takes place during plant shutdowns.

 Performance compares how much product was actually produced to what could theoretically be produced during the actual availability of the asset.
 It is the maximum speed possible for producing quality parts.
 To calculate performance, first multiply the ideal cycle time (i.e., 0.75 seconds per unit produced) by the total count of units produced.
-Then, divide that number by the total availability of the asset.
+Then, divide that number by the asset runtime.

 Quality measures how many units met quality standards, taking into account any that were defective or require a rework.
 In this equation, quality compares the number of good units to the total number of units produced.